pupil-labs/pupil-docs/user-docs/pupil-capture.md

 <aside class="notice">
   <strong>Note</strong> - When printing markers, ensure that white space remains around the square marker.
 You can scale the markers to different sizes, but make sure to have a white border width of at least 1.2 x the marker grid size for marker, unless the marker is affixed onto a white (or light colored) background.
 </aside>

+#### Surface Heatmaps

+It is possbile to dispay gaze heatmaps for each surface by selecting `Show Heatmaps` mode in the `Surface Tracker` menu.
+The surface is divided into a two dimensional grid to calculate the heatmap.
+The grid can be refined by setting the `X` and `Y` size field of each surface.
+The colors are normalized such that cells with the highest amount of gaze are displayed in red and those with the least gaze are displayed in blue.
+The `Gaze History Length` option for each surface decides how many recent gaze positions will be used to calculate the heatmap.

 ### Blink Detection